MileHacker Logo

 Document Security Advice

-Print multiple copies of your e-visa (if applicable), passport, and accommodation bookings.
+Print multiple copies of your e-visa (where appropriate), passport, and accommodation bookings.
 Keep one set in your luggage, one on your person, and a digital copy on your phone and cloud storage.
 This guards against losing your main documents.

 Budgeting & Costs